ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p5-t3-websockets.md

       Session affinity, sometimes referred to as sticky sessions, is a platform feature that associates all HTTP requests coming from an end-user with a single application instance (web dyno).
     * Repo [ULL-ESIT-DSI-1819/websocket-ws-heroku](https://github.com/ULL-ESIT-DSI-1819/websocket-ws-heroku)

-## Reto 1 para la práctica p5-t3-websockets
+## Reto 1 para la práctica websockets

 * Add *{user} is typing ...* functionality.